mgui7/AppliedRL_TUM/README.md

 ## Introduction of files and folders
 ### Folders

+- documentation: The figure of exponential reward and MATLAB code.
-- /maps: Path of robot is saved in maps.
+- code/maps: Path of robot is saved in maps.
-- /resources: Some image items which are read by Viewer class.
+- code/resources: Some image items which are read by Viewer class.
+- code/misc: miscellaneous folder

 ### Files
-- env.py: Original py file.
-All classes are saved in it.
-If you see more details of program, you can explore env.py.
-- main.py: Clean py file to quick testing.
+- code/main.py: Clean py file to quick testing.
 It will import classes and functions from env.py, therefore this file is very clean and you can test your algorithm directly.
-- reward_calculate.py: We provided different reward modes to test the performance of RL algorithm.
-You can switch them in env.py => REWARD_MODE.
+- code/reward_calculate.py: We provided different reward modes to test the performance of RL algorithm.
+- code/rl.py: Reinforcement learning algorithm.
+- code/elements.py: Save some global variables.

 ## Introduction of States
 You may see 5 items in state list variable.
 For example, you can see the following numbers:
 [570.0, 200.00000000000165, 45, 45, (1, 1, 1)]

 1. x position of robot base
 2. y position
 3. Angle of arm1